 When this happens, there’s not much to do.

-To prevent allowing root rot to reach advanced stages and move into the plant, be sure to inspect your plant’s lower leaves and base of the stem on a regular basis.
+To prevent rotting roots to reach advanced stages and move into the plant, be sure to inspect your plant’s lower or bottom leaves and base of the stem on a regular basis.

 Remove any dead leaves as they will tend to retain a lot of water and may cause rotting.